JoannaBroniarek/DCGAN-for-MRI-images/README.md

 The idea was to implement and train DCGAN model on the 3D MRI images from  BRATS 2019 dataset.

+# Demo

+To see a short explanation of the implementation as well as to generate new images, please see the [demo notebook](demo.ipynb)

 ## Repository Content

 * **train3D.py** -  the file to be run (with training functions and 'main' function)